This section of Ch. 2 will cover the following topics:

 - Read everything you write carefully.
 Focusing word by word will help you note each word’s spelling.
 If you skim quickly, you will overlook misspelled words.

-- Use a dictionary.
-Professional writers rely on dictionaries.
+- Own a dictionary and use it.
 If you find it difficult to use a regular dictionary because you can’t figure out how words start, get what is called a “poor speller’s dictionary.”

 - Keep a list of frequently misspelled words.
 Writers often misspell the same words over and over.
-Be aware of which words you commonly misspell and add them to a list.
+Be aware of which words you commonly misspell and add them to your list.

 - Look over returned assignments for misspelled words.
 Add these words to your list and practice writing each word (spelled correctly!) four or five times.

-- Review the common spelling rules below.
+- Be familiar with a few common spelling rules (see below).
 Return to the rules as needed.

 - Read.
-As simple as that sounds, reading good writing is the best way to learn to spell correctly.
+As simple as that sounds, reading good writing is the best (and easiest) way to learn to spell correctly.

 One way to master spelling is to learn a few basic spelling rules.
 Keep this list nearby and refer to it regularly.
 Understanding these rules won’t fix every spelling problem, but it will help with some of the more common and troublesome mistakes.